 In August 2022, he left UF to join Columbia Veterinary Emergency Trauma and Specialty in South Carolina as a staff internist.
 Dr. Gallagher’s interests include gastroenterology, endocrinology, and image-guided interventions which allow minimally invasive options for diagnosis and treatment of diseases.
 He has published over 40 peer-reviewed articles, authored several book chapters, and lectured nationally and internationally on these topics.

 Dr. Gallagher currently serves as Past President of the Veterinary Interventional Radiology and Interventional Endoscopy Society (VIRIES).
 In his free time, Dr. Gallagher enjoys hiking with his partner, Allison, and their 3 labs (Dash, Misha, and Millie), cycling, traveling, and photography.

 Dr. Kelsey Johnson was born and raised in the small state of Delaware.
-She received her doctor of veterinary medicine degree from the University of Georgia in 2018 and remains a proud bulldog!
-Dr. Johnson completed a small animal rotating internship at the Ohio State University in 2019 and a residency in Small Animal Internal Medicine at the University of Wisconsin in 2022.
-Dr. Johnson loves all aspects of internal medicine, but particularly enjoys treating immune-mediated and infectious diseases.
-In her free time, Dr. Johnson likes to spend time with her two greyhounds, Joey and Phoebe.
+She received her Doctor of Veterinary Medicine degree from the University of Georgia in 2018 and remains a proud bulldog!
+Dr. Johnson completed a small animal rotating internship at Ohio State University in 2019 and a residency in Small Animal Internal Medicine at the University of Wisconsin in 2022.
+Dr. Johnson loves all aspects of internal medicine but particularly enjoys treating immune-mediated and infectious diseases.
+In her free time, Dr. Johnson likes to spend time with her pets.
 She also enjoys reading, hiking, and going to the beach.